 RESOLVED: That as of the date hereof the FASB, in respect of statements of financial accounting standards finally adopted by such board in accordance with its rules of procedure and the bylaws of the Financial Accounting Foundation, be, and hereby is, designated by this Council as the body to establish accounting principles pursuant to the "Accounting Principles Rule," (AICPA, Professional Standards, ET sec.
 1.320.001 and 2.320.001) and standards on disclosure of financial information for such entities outside financial statements in published financial reports containing financial statements under the "Compliance With Standards Rule" (AICPA, Professional Standards, ET sec.
-1.310.001 and 2.310.001) of the Code of Professional Conduct of the American Institute of Certified Public Accountants provided, however, any accounting research bulletins, or opinions of the accounting principles board issued or approved for exposure by the accounting principles board prior to April 1, 1973, and finally adopted by such board on or before June 30, 1973, shall constitute statements of accounting principles promulgated by a body designated by Council as contemplated in the "Accounting Principles Rule" (AICPA, Professional Standards, ET sec.
-1.320.001 and 2.320.001) of the Code unless and until such time as they are expressly superseded by action of the FASB.
+1.310.001 and 2.310.001) of the Code of Professional Conduct of the American Institute of Certified Public Accountants provided, however, any accounting principles board prior to April 1, 1973, and finally adopted by such board on or before June 30, 1973, shall constitute statements of accounting principles promulgated by a body designated by Council as contemplated in the "Accounting Principles Rule" (AICPA, Professional Standards, ET sec.
+1.320.001 and 2.320.001 and 2.310.001 and 2.320.001 and of the Code unless and until such time as they are expressly superseded by action of the FASB.1